ucu-cs/UCU_autotests/README.md

 │           └── to_ignore.html
 ```

-- words_count_testcases/test_1 contains 1 word.
-A little bit better test case to test if the program can work with subdirectories and doesn't count the same file more than once.
+- words_count_testcases/test_1 contains one word - is a better test case to test if the program can work with subdirectories and doesn't count the same file more than once.

 ### Test 70
 - structure: